- Night vision set to Black & White (IR) mode instead of Full Color in the EZVIZ app

 Switch to Color Night Vision Mode

-Open the EZVIZ app and navigate to the camera live view.
+Open the EZVIZ app and go to the camera live view.
 Look for the Night Vision mode icon, usually shown as a moon or light bulb symbol.
 Tap it to cycle through the available modes.
 Most EZVIZ cameras with color night vision offer three modes: Off, IR Black and White, and Color or Smart Night Vision.
 Select Color or Smart Night Vision mode.
 Smart mode automatically switches between IR and color based on ambient light and motion detection.

 Configure Spotlight Settings

 For cameras with a built-in spotlight like the C3W Color or H8c, go to camera settings in the EZVIZ app.
 Find the Spotlight or LED Light section.
-Ensure the spotlight is enabled.
+Make sure the spotlight is enabled.
 Set the brightness level to at least 50 percent.
 Configure the trigger mode, choosing between Always On during nighttime hours, Motion Triggered, or Schedule Based.
 If set to Motion Triggered, adjust the duration the spotlight stays on after motion is detected, typically 30 to 60 seconds works well.

 Address Ambient Light Requirements